Smithsonian/Match-Getty-AAT/README.md

-# Match-Getty-AAT
+# Match Getty AAT

-R/Shiny app that matches subjects terms to the Getty AAT using keywords or a full text search
+R/Shiny app that matches subjects terms to the Getty AAT using keywords or a full text search.